 We gave the Crystal Tower a single attempt before wrapping up for the day.
-We weaved in and out of the halls, grabbing or ignoring Elixir chests sort of at random, and swearing at little monsters called Kum Kums that were fragile as glass but could cast high level group spells if allowed to live, which happened embarrassingly often, what with our Mages and Viking being so very slow to act.
+We weaved in and out of the halls, grabbing or ignoring Elixir chests sort of at random, and swearing at little monsters called Kum Kums that were fragile as glass but could cast high level group spells if allowed to live.
+This happened embarrassingly often, what with our Mages and Viking being so very slow to act.

 With the curse broken, we were able to move on (and not backward; we were past the Point of No Return as it’s called, which was irritating given how much of the game was left to go).
 Just past the mirrors, we fought with Xande himself, and promptly failed.
 Pretty… decisively, too.
 We broke off the session at that point.

 But while my part in the story comes to a stall here, it doesn’t quite end the gameplay.
-Kyle, finding the spare time here and there, popped in to game to grind a few times, pushing us up to higher and higher levels by picking at the denizens of the Maze, Eureka and the Tower, even toppling a rare, boss-level Dragon at one point (though not earning the rare Onion Equipment for the Onion Knight class that the dragons can drop).
+Kyle, finding the spare time here and there, popped in to game to grind a few times, pushing us up to higher and higher levels by picking at the denizens of the Maze, Eureka and the Tower, even toppling a rare, boss-level Dragon random encounter at one point (though not earning the rare Onion Equipment for the Onion Knight class that the dragons can drop).
 As it stands, our party is as follows: Luneth, Level 65 (Ninja 63); Arc, Level 61 (Summoner 50); Refia Level 65 (Devout 48); Ingus Level 61 (Viking 81).
-Here you can see the real limiting factor of some advanced jobs in terms of Job Level gain, while the gap in actual levels between Arc/Ingus and Luneth/Refia can be explained in just how many times and boss fights the two lower party members have outright died on us, especially in boss fights.
+Here you can see the real limiting factor of some advanced jobs in terms of Job Level gain, while the gap in actual levels between Arc/Ingus and Luneth/Refia can be explained in just how many times the two lower party members have outright died on us, especially in boss fights.
 And that’s the setup we’ll be using to charge against Xande and all we already know happens beyond.
 Almost done at last.

 With Xande’s death, the Darkness he had gathered during his tenure as Big Bad Guy coalesced and personified, becoming the Cloud of Darkness, FFIII’s true final boss.
 She fought us and wiped us out with a single attack, but not to worry, because Doga and Unei sacrificed what was left of their ghost energy or something to revive us.
 Fortunately, the Cloud had retreated by then.
 Unfortunately, after a short conference with their gathered loved ones, the party charged after her, instead of going somewhere they could save.

 The World of Darkness (not to be confused with the name given to surface world earlier in the game) was barely the size of an average FFIII dungeon, despite the fact that it seemed to represent an entire alternate dimension?
 It consisted of a cross shape, with teleporters to four separate sections we could take in any turn, made up of platforms of crystalized and gaseous Dark.
 In each corner, we found a Ribbon accessory guarded by a clone of Xande.
-While we certainly wanted a ribbon for poor, underequipped Arc, we followed advice from a walkthrough that advised us give one for everyone.
+While we only really wanted a ribbon for poor, underequipped Arc, we followed advice from a walkthrough that advised us give one for everyone.
 This was because the Cloud in the remake had the infamous Malboro technique, Bad Breath, which would inflict a bevy of status effects if used on us.
-To be frank, they probably gave it to her just to retroactively justify the ribbons, which aren’t that useful in the original!
+They probably gave it to her just to retroactively justify the ribbons, which aren’t that useful in the original!

 At the end of each dungeon section was one of the World of Darkness’ own elemental Crystals.
 Each of these Dark Crystals was guarded by one of those bosses we were so scared of, but each encounter quickly proved that they were little more than hot air and several tens of thousands of HP (filled with “666” references in the HP, Gold and XP counts).
 These enemies had absurd HP compared to previous bosses, but their remaining stats just didn’t stack up.
-I don’t think it was even our level: they were just meat shielded pushovers just meant to wear us down before the final battle with the Cloud of Darkness.
+I don’t think it was even our level: they were just meat shield pushovers just meant to wear us down before the final battle with the Cloud of Darkness.
 Each boss did have a trick up their sleeve, but we overcame each with such ease that finally convinced us that we were OP’d.

 Echidna was the first guardian we encountered, who was able to cast Death as its gimmick.
 This was the one we were most afraid of, but we lucked out without the spell ever triggering.
 Cerberus had three attacks a turn, not that any did any sort of damage.
 The Twin-Headed Dragon used group spells, but Kyle’s grinding had eliminated any power that might have had in days gone past.
 Lastly, Ahriman tried the same stunt as the Dragon, and lost just as decisively.

-After clearing each boss, one of the Warriors of Darkness from the war against the Ancients appeared from the Crystal, dressed in ludicrous stag beetle armour like a sentai superhero.
+After clearing each boss, one of the Warriors of Darkness from the war against the Ancients appeared from the Crystal, each dressed in ludicrous stag beetle armour like sentai superheros.
 The Warriors of Dark lectured us on the balance between Dark and Light.
 They explain that the Cloud of Darkness rose up to consume the world after Light gained power in the last war as well, which seems kind of… why?
 Why wasn’t there a Cloud of Light?
 I’m just sort of confused on the details here.
 They say they managed to stop the Cloud of Darkness, but they also note that the Cloud will always come back even after we defeat it here.
 The best we can hope is that the end of the world won’t come today.
 They… repeated themselves a lot, it got fairly tedious.

 After defeating the guardians, we went after the Cloud of Darkness at last.
 During this sequence, for some reason someone said that the Dark Crystals had been “destroyed,” which wasn’t true at all!
 Either way, the Warriors of Darkness showed up, repeated themselves about the nature of light and darkness again, and then threw themselves at the Cloud, instantly disintegrating.
 Well, that sure was a display of martial prowess, I can see how you beat her last time.

 Luckily, our Beetleborg friends had destroyed the Cloud’s ability to kill us instantly, so we were able to engage her in the final fight.
-This was a giant pain – which I suppose is more than I could say for every final boss we’ve covered so far in the journals!
+This was a giant pain – which I suppose is more than I could say for every other final boss we’ve covered so far in the journals!
 To our surprise, the Cloud of Darkness was a multi-target boss, making her more tactically complex than even the final bosses of IV and TAY!
 She had two “tentacles” alongside her: one that was immune to physical attacks and could cast Haste and bite us, and one that was immune to magic and could use Garuda’s Lightning attack.
 The real threat was the Cloud’s powered-down Particle Beam attack.
 If it hit in the same turn as the second Tentacle’s Lightning, our low magic defence party members, Luneth and Ingus, would drop dead.
 Luckily the game held off on using Particle Beam, seemingly by design, so we were always able to scrape together a few rounds of desparate healing.
 Thank goodness, because dying here would have cost us an hour and a half of effort.

 At last, Luneth hacked off the damn second Tentacle.
 We then focused our efforts on the Cloud herself, leaving the first Tentacle to Arc’s Summons, which were able to kill it in fair time.
 Luckily, the Cloud had no desperation attacks now that the Tentacles were dead, so we were able to defeat her and save the world.
 There.
 Four games in and I finally got to describe an interesting boss fight.

 Our poorly developed lead characters got a few more moments of development on the way home.
-Princess Sara had to strong-arm Ingus into realizing she wanted to dating him (twit), Refia talked about how she was going to apply her effort back into being a blacksmith, Arc tried to convince the people of his hometown that he “helped” saved the world, and apparently hadn’t learned public speaking along the way.
+Princess Sara had to strong-arm Ingus into realizing she wanted to date him (twit), Refia talked about how she was going to apply her effort back into being a blacksmith, Arc tried to convince the people of his hometown that he “helped” saved the world, and apparently hadn’t learned public speaking along the way.
 And as our lead hero and representative of the players themselves, Luneth… learned nothing at all.

 The game closed with one last lecture about Hope, and how we should never give up Hope, when times turn darkest and horrible monsters are invading the world and corrupting the elemental crystals.
 You feel that?
 That tingly feeling in your heart?
 That, my dearest ones, is the budding feeling of real world applications.
 Clearly.